szefo09/dm-ocg-octgn/README.md

   - **Crystal Paladin**: Bounces every blocker to hand.
   - **Bombazar, Dragon of Destiny**: Destroys other 6000 Power Creatures on Board when played.
   - **Upheaval**: Switches Mana with Hand for both players, newly placed mana is tapped.
+  - **Necrodragon Bryzenaga**: On play reveals all of your shields on the board to You.
+  - **Miraculous Meltdown**: On play the opponent has to select cards for every shield you have.
+All the other ones are revealed to them on the board.

 - **Wavestrikers Added**:
   - **Wavestriker cards got special encapsulated effects that trigger only if Wavestriker is active** *(3 or more on board)*.